 Key Terms

-• PREVENT - to stop people becoming terrorists or supporting violent extremism
+• PREVENT: To stop people from becoming terrorists or supporting violent extremism

-• PROTECT - to strengthen against terrorist attack, including borders, utilities, transport infrastructure and crowded places
+• PROTECT: To strengthen protection against terrorist attack, including borders, utilities, transport infrastructure, and crowded places

 What is Extremism?